 Additional, “high-level” specification aspects that are currently not covered by the SFD but were presented to TGai at any previous meeting

-Additional, “high-level” specification aspects that are currently not covered by the SFD and were not introduced to TGai at any previous meeting.
+Additional, “high-level” specification aspects that are currently not covered by the SFD and were not introduced to TGai at any previous meeting but were discussed during a TGai telephoneconference such that only a revisit of slides is required during the July facte-to-face meeting.

+Additional, “high-level” specification aspects that are currently not covered by the SFD and were not introduced to TGai at any previous meeting or during a TGai telephone conference.

 It is strongly recommended that contributors review the content of the Task Group ai Requirements Document [11-11/0745r05] and Evaluation Methodology [11-11/0811r07] in development of their contributions.

 Contributions shall comply with the following: